Kerchner’s

 parts of

-determining chromosome.
+sex determining chromosome.
 Humans have 22 pairs of autosomes.
+Autosomes are

-information portion of the nucleotides in DNA.
-The bases are: Adenine, Thymine,
+portion of the nucleotides in DNA.
+The bases are: Adenine, Thymine, Cytosine,

-Cytosine, and Guanine.
-These bases are represented by the letters A, T, C, and
+and Guanine.
+These bases are represented by the letters A, T, C, and G,

-G, respectively.
-When these bases form the base pairs which are the rungs of
+respectively.
+When these bases form the base pairs which are the rungs of the

 pairs with Cytosine (GC or CG).
 See base pairs.